yegor256/blog/_drafts/_raii.md

 {% endhighlight %}

-The code is rather primitive and doesn't do anything useful, but you most probably got the idea: the method `print()` if being called from multiple parallel threads will allow only five of them to print parallel.
-Sometimes it will not allow some of them to print and will throw exception if `x` is bigger than `1000`.
+The code is rather primitive and doesn't do anything useful, but you most probably get the idea: the method `print()`, if being called from multiple parallel threads, will allow only five of them to print in parallel.
+Sometimes it will not allow some of them to print and will throw an exception if `x` is bigger than `1000`.

 The problem with this code is&mdash;[resource leakage](https://en.wikipedia.org/wiki/Resource_leak).
 Each `print()` call
-with `x` larger than `1000` will take one permit from the semaphore and won't return it back.
+with `x` larger than `1000` will take one permit from the semaphore and won't return it.
 In five calls with exceptions the semaphore will be empty and all other threads won't print anything.

 What is the solution?
 Here it is: